An Introduction to the Consistency® CliftonStrengths Theme

 Live With Consistency: Make a list of the rules of consistency by which you can live.
 These rules might be based on certain values that you have or on certain policies that you consider "non-negotiables."
 Counterintuitively, the more clear you are about these rules, the more comfortable you will be with individuality within these boundaries.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Consistency to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Consistency to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.